 Voluntary Life Insurance and Standard Term Life Insurance

 Voluntary life insurance will usually be offered in multiple of your salary with the company rather than in arbitrary amounts that you can choose from.
 An example of this would be if you had a salary of $40,000 a year, you are able to buy voluntary life insurance in increments of 40, 80, or 120 thousand dollars.
 This differs from standard term life insurance, because you are able to obtain this outside of your employer, although you can obtain this through your employer as well.
 Typically voluntary life insurance is cheaper for amounts under $50K, while term life policies are more affordable for higher values.
-These kind of policies are much cheaper and inexpensive than other policies such as whole life, variable life, or universal life policies that offer a cash value.
+These kinds of policies are much cheaper and inexpensive than other policies such as whole life, variable life, or universal life policies that offer a cash value.

 Components of Voluntary Life Insurance and Term Life Insurance